PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-06 10:58:10
+Last updated: 2024-04-06 10:58:44
-Random Quote: Sticky's even sent me a boob-shaped hand-sanitizer dispenser.
-It's clean and dirty at the same time. - Barney Stinson
+Random Quote: I just want to stand on top of the Wall and piss off the edge of the world.  -  Tyrion Lannister